 Texas Divorce 101: Property Division

-In a divorce, a major focus and concern is over how the marital property will be divided between the spouses.
-Understanding how Texas approaches marital property and its division in a divorce can help simplify the process and relieve some of the stress that comes with not knowing what to expect.
-This blog will provide insight into Texas property rights in a divorce and help prepare you to face this challenge in a knowledgeable way.
+In a divorce case, there is often concern over how the marital property will be divided between the spouses.
+Understanding how Texas approaches marital property and its division in a divorce can help simplify the process and relieve some of the stress that comes with not knowing what to expect during divorce proceedings.
+This article will provide insight into divorce laws in Texas regarding property and help prepare you to understand how marital property is divided and affected by the divorce process.y.

 Community Property

 Texas follows the community property model for property division in a divorce.
-This means that all assets acquired by either party during the marriage are considered owned equally by the parties and, therefore, must be divided in a just and equitable manner between the two spouses upon divorce.
+This means that all marital assets acquired by either party during the marriage are considered to be owned equally by the parties and, therefore, must be divided in a just and equitable manner between the two spouses upon divorce.
 Tex.
 Fam.
 Code § 3.002.
-It does not matter if the property is held in only one spouse’s name – if it was acquired during the marriage, it is presumed to be community property.
+It does not matter if the property is held in only one spouse’s name—if it was acquired during the marriage, it is presumed to be community property and subject to division of community property.
 Tex.
 Fam.
 Code § 3.003(a).
-This includes bank accounts and all income earned during the marriage, retirement account contributions, and long-term investments, among other assets.
-The only exception to the community property rule is if an asset or property qualifies to be separate property.
+This includes financial accounts and all income earned during the marriage, retirement benefits and retirement account contributions, and long-term investments, among other assets.
+Additionally, marital debts incurred during the marriage are considered community debts, and treated like community property.
+The only exceptions to the community property law are assets that qualify as separate property.

 Separate property

 Separate property is property that was owned by one spouse prior to the marriage or acquired by only one of the spouses during the marriage by gift, inheritance, or personal injury settlement (except for any recovery for loss of earning capacity during the marriage).
+Separate property does not fall under community properties.
 Tex.
 Fam.
 Code § 3.001.
-Any asset that can be proven to be separate property by clear and convincing evidence will remain the separate property of the owner spouse and is not subject to division in a divorce.
+Any asset that can be proven to be a separate asset by clear and convincing evidence will remain the separate property of the owner spouse and is not subject to division of property in a divorce.
 Tex.
 Fam.
 Code § 3.003(b).

-A request to “confirm” your separate property must be included in your pleadings before you can be awarded an asset as your separate property in the final decree of divorce.
+A request to confirm your separate property must be included in your divorce process pleadings before you can be awarded an asset as your separate property in the final divorce decree.

 Comingling of Property

-While community property is divided in a just and right manner in a divorce, separate property belongs to the spouse who acquired it and it does not get divided in a divorce.
-An issue may arise, though, when separate and community property are combined in such a way that it becomes difficult to determine the nature of any property involved.
-This concept is known as commingling.
-If there is truly no way to parse through the history of the asset and determine which portions are community property and which are separate property, then the community property presumption would control.
+While community property is divided in a just and right manner in a divorce, separate property belongs to the spouse who acquired it, and it is not subject to property division in a divorce.
+An issue may arise, though, when separate and community properties are combined in such a way that it becomes difficult to determine the nature of any property involved.
+This concept is known as comingling.
+If there is truly no way to parse through the history of the asset and determine which portions are community property and which are separate property, then the community property presumption would control and allow for division of property.
 Tex.
 Fam.
 Code § 3.003(a).

 Conversion of Property

-The separate property of the spouse can be converted into community property during a marriage, thereby subjecting it to a fair and equitable division in the divorce.
+The separate property of a spouse can be converted into community property during a marriage, thereby subjecting it to a fair and equitable division in the divorce, according to divorce law in Texas regarding property.
 In order to convert the property, the spouses must both sign an agreement that identifies the property being converted and specifies that the property is being converted to the spouse’s community property.
 Tex.
 Fam.
 Code § 4.203(a).
 That written agreement would stand as proof in your divorce that one spouse’s separate property was, in fact, converted to community property during the marriage.
-Absent an agreement or some other form of pre- or post-marital agreement, it would be very difficult to prove conversion.
-Simply transferring one spouse’s separate property into the other spouse’s name, or into both spouses’ names jointly, like in the instance of a car title or real property deed, is not sufficient to convert the property to community property.
+Absent an agreement, or some other form of pre- or post-marital agreement, it would be very difficult to prove conversion of separate property.
+Simply transferring one spouse’s separate property into the other spouse’s name, or into both spouses’ names jointly, like in the instance of a car title or real property deed, is not sufficient convincing evidence to convert the property to community property.
 Tex.
 Fam.
 Code § 4.203(b).

 Reimbursements